 Most of the time we eat a healthy breakfast.
-Our staple daily favorites are egg bake and roasted vegetables, and/or berry bake.
-But once in a while, especially on weekends, we enjoy this easy breakfast cheese danish for breakfast and snacks,
+Our staple daily favorites rotate around egg bake, and roasted vegetables, and berry bake.
+But once in a while, especially on weekends, we enjoy this easy breakfast cheese danish for breakfast and snacks.

 This crescent roll cheese danish disappears quickly, so it’s a good thing it’s super simple to make.